The Library, College Square, Bristol BS1 5TS

 0117 353 2052

-Spelling will be sent home rach Tuesday and tested on the following Tuesday.
+Spelling will be sent home each Monday and tested the following Monday..

 The highlight of this week was definately our visit from the Travelling Kitchen.
 They came in and helped us to prepare the medieval feast that the children and so many of the parents enjoyed.
 They also gave the children a bit of history about food in the middle ages.
 They children had the chance to try to grind some barley and match the old English names for some of the ingredients with our modern names.